 Finally, they stopped by a channel where they hooked up with a large snook.
 During the brief struggle, the fish jumped and spit the hook, which essentially ended their excursion.
 So, they headed back, took their kingfish to Two Georges at the Cove for the “cook your catch”, and had some delicious fish and chips.

-For dinner, we put our name down at The Whale’s Rib, a restaurant Tim has been wanting to try.
+For dinner, we put our name down at The Whale’s Rib, a restaurant on the Deerfield Beach Boardwalk that Tim had been wanting to try.
 They originally had a 30-45 minute wait, but surprisingly, they sat us within less than five minutes!
 Once we were seated is when the real wait began – we experienced the slowest service of the entire trip.

 That said, the margaritas and Bloody Marys were good, and we all agreed that the food was delicious too!
 Tim and I shared the Coconut Shrimp, Stuffed Clams and Lobster Bisque.
 Don had the Wahoo Sandwich, and Kristina had the Fish Dip, which was surprisingly different from the one we shared at Flanigan’s.